sheahwen/recipe/README.md

 ![image](https://user-images.githubusercontent.com/25454526/148680112-b0ba9232-05db-47c5-85c1-c08f9fd0005b.png)

 ##### Shopping cart
-In the recipe page where ingredient list is displayed, users can add their missing ingredients into shopping cart.
-Users can also subsequently remove the ingredients from there.
+From ingredient list in recipe page, users can add missing ingredients into shopping cart and delete it subsequently.

 ##### Favourite recipe
+Users can bookmark recipes for future reference.

+## Future expansion
+- display of ingredients based on number of servings
+- link with grocery API